Silverlined/Robotics-Semester-4/README.md

     getEncoder(sensor)
         Description
         ----------
-        Returns data from an encoder
+        Returns data from an encoder: every encoder pulse increments the counter

         Parameters
         ----------